RMIT-Ace/git-and-github/docs/git.md

 	src/file3.txt
 ```

-To cadd all changes at once, do:
+To add all changes at once, do:

 ```bash
 $ git add .